neaqx/thegamemaster/README.md

 ---
 ## User Experience (UX)

-Capital Cities quiz provides an enjoyable and educational experience that challenges users to test their knowledge of geography.
-With its easy-to-use interface and leaderboard feature, this quiz is sure to keep users engaged and coming back for more.
+Game Master elevates the joy of learning with an interactive and enlightening geography challenge.
+Its user-friendly interface, complemented by a competitive leaderboard, not only tests but also enhances your geographical knowledge.
+This engaging quiz promises an immersive experience, ensuring users remain captivated and motivated to return for further exploration and learning.

 ### User Stories

 * First-time visitor goals
     * Understand the main purpose of the website, that its a quiz game.
-    * Creating a username.
+    * Starting quiz-game.
-    * Taking the quiz.
+    * Taking the quiz with eight and one bonus questions.
-    * Checking their score in the High Scores Table.
+    * Checking & typing their score in the High Scores inputflied.
     * Enjoying the overall experience.

 * Returning visitor goals